Or1m/ZPGApp/README.md

 # ZPGApp

-## Semestral project for subject ZPG
+## Semestral project for subject Principles of Computer Graphics